greenelab/hgsc_rnaseq_clustering_pipeline/README.md

 We compared the calculated gene expression patterns for each cluster across datasets by calculating the Pearson correlation between the two summarized vectors of moderated t-scores.
 Following K=4 subtype assignment and mapping to The Cancer Genome Atlas (TCGA)-derived HGSC subtypes, we used multivariable-adjusted Cox proportional hazards models to estimate subtype-specific survival separately for each dataset.

-This repository contains all of the code used to quantify and QC the RNA-Seq samples before clustering, all downstream analyses after clustering, and all code to generate the figures and tables in the manuscript.
+This repository contains all of the code used to cluster the samples across difference datasets.
-All clustering analyses can be re-run using Docker container found here: LINK TO DOCKER.
+Code to QC the RNA-Seq samples before clustering, all downstream analyses after clustering, and all code to generate the figures and tables in the manuscript are available here: (LINK)

 ## Data Availability